HeroKeyboardUT/cine-verse-ticket-hub/README.md

 npm i
 ```
 ## Setup database
+1. Create the sManager user in SQL (the source code is commented at the top of `cinema.sql`).
-1. Copy the content in `cinema.sql` and run it in your MySQL instance
+2. Copy the contents of `cinema.sql` and run it in your MySQL instance.
-2. Create a file name `.env` in folder backend with the following contents
+3. Create a file named `.env` (if it doesn't exist) in the `backend` folder with the following contents :
 ```env
 # Main env
 PORT = 5000